A Study of Black Holes in $F(R)-$ModMax Gravity: Gravitational Lensing and Constraints from EHT Observations: Charged BHs in ModMax Theory

-In this section, we first review the charged AdS BH solution in the F(R)-ModMax gravity.
-In such a theory of gravity, the F(R)-ModMax field (as the source of matter) is coupled with $F(R)$ gravity.
-The action of F(R)-ModMax theory is given by \cite{Panah:1b}
+In this section, we first review the charged AdS BH solution in the $F(R)-$ModMax gravity.
+In such a theory of gravity, the $F(R)-$ModMax field (as the source of matter) is coupled with $F(R)$ gravity.
+The action of $F(R)-$ModMax theory is given by \cite{Panah:1b}

-where $F(R)=R+f(R)$ in which $R$ denotes the scalar curvature and $f (R)$ is a function of scalar curvature. $\mathcal{L}$ refers to the Lagrangian of F(R)-ModMax defined as
+where $F(R)=R+f(R)$ in which $R$ denotes the scalar curvature and $f (R)$ is a function of Ricci scalar curvature. $\mathcal{L}$ refers to the Lagrangian of $F(R)-$ModMax defined as

-in which $\gamma$ is a dimensionless parameter known as F(R)-ModMax theory parameter. $\mathcal{R}$ and $\mathcal{P}$ are, respectively, a true scalar and a pseudoscalar, which are written in the following forms
+in which $\gamma$ is a dimensionless parameter known as $F(R)-$ModMax theory parameter. $\mathcal{R}$ and $\mathcal{P}$ are, respectively, a true scalar and a pseudoscalar, which are written in the following forms